hindu-comm/weblogs/manasataramgini/2014/11/2014-11-16_battle-of-the-agents.md

 which I decoded as: tava snuṣā dahiṣyati.
 I panicked at first.
 But since I really have no son I felt it was for someone else.”
 When the cooking was over Lootika refrigerated some of her curry to take to Somakhya.
-After lunch she heard Maurvi call from outside: “Hey cobweb-girl\! come\! let’s be going\!”
+After lunch she heard Maurvi call from outside: “Hey cobweb-girl! come! let’s be going!”
 Lootika jumped onto her family scooter and left with Maurvi.

 Soon they were at the prominent road in the city whose footpaths were lined with an array of carts and mobile stalls of peddlers twice every